-- A dedicated COVID-19 landing page on the CCHA website that includes comprehensive telehealth expansion billing, claim, and HIPAA guidance. - Provider-facing contact list with contact information and a variety of topics, including contract managers by region. - Informational resources regarding the National Provider Identifier (NPI) Law - Behavioral Health Provider Claim Questions/Issue Resolution Process Flow document to outline the resources available and process flow of when to best engage the resources to expedite questions, and issue resolution.
+- A dedicated COVID-19 landing page on the CCHA website that includes comprehensive telehealth expansion billing, claim, and HIPAA guidance. - Provider-facing contact list with contact information and a variety of topics, including contract managers by region. - Behavioral Health Provider Claim Questions/Issue Resolution Process Flow document to outline the resources available and process flow of when to best engage the resources to expedite questions, and issue resolution.

-• SUD provider network
+SUD provider network